Introduction

 👥 How Many Trainers Are Needed?

-- 2–3 very strong trainers with Water teams → Possible
+- 2–3 strong trainers with Fire or Water-types → Possible

 - Lower-level groups → 6+ recommended